weavedigitalstudio/weave-fcrm-tribute-styles/README.md

 Custom site specific css styles for the FireHawk CRM Tributes

-Add you site specific css to 'css/weave-fcrm-tributes.css'
+Using your code editor add you site specific css to 'css/weave-fcrm-tributes.css'